Braving the Storm: Quantifying Disk-wide Ionized Outflows in the Large Magellanic Cloud with ULLYSES: Introduction

-Thanks to the HST's Ultraviolet Legacy Library of Young Stars as Essential Standards (ULLYSES\footnote{ https://ullyses.stsci.edu/}) program \citep{Roman-Duval20_ullyses}, we are now able to probe outflows on sub-kpc scales in the LMC using a large sample of over a hundred stellar sight lines (see Figure \ref{fig:map_HI_Halpha}).
+Thanks to the HST's Ultraviolet Legacy Library of Young Stars as Essential Standards (ULLYSES\footnote{ https://ullyses.stsci.edu/}) program \citep{Roman-Duval20_ullyses}, we are now able to probe the LMC's outflows on sub-kpc scales using over a hundred UV sight lines (see Figure \ref{fig:map_HI_Halpha}).
 This manuscript is the first in a series in which we investigate how the interplay between ram pressure and stellar feedback affects the kinematics and ionization structures of outflows and inflows in the LMC (\#HST-AR-16640, PI Zheng\footnote{ https://www.stsci.edu/cgi-bin/get-proposal-info?id=16640\&observatory=HST}).

 This paper is organized as follows.
-In Section \ref{sec:data_uv}, we describe the ULLYSES LMC dataset and relevant spectral analysis procedures.
-In Section \ref{sec:data_HI_Halpha}, we introduce auxiliary datasets in \Halpha, \HI, and a sample of the LMC's young supergiant stars to trace the LMC's recent star formation, and neutral and stellar disk kinematics.
+In Section \ref{sec:data_uv}, we describe the ULLYSES LMC dataset and relevant spectral analyses.
+In Section \ref{sec:data_HI_Halpha}, we introduce auxiliary datasets in \Halpha, \HI, and a sample of red supergiant stars to trace the LMC's recent star formation, and neutral and stellar disk kinematics.
 We show the main results in Section \ref{sec:result}, and compare the LMC's outflows with those detected in starburst galaxies in Section \ref{sec:comparison_wind_literature}.
+We also compare the observations with outflow simulation predictions in Section \ref{sec:comparison_wind_literature}.
 We discuss the implications of our work in Section \ref{sec:discuss} and conclude in Section \ref{sec:conclusion}.